 - Preheat your broiler.

-- Slice up your baguette at a slight angle making pieces of bread that are about 1 inch thick.
+- Slice up your baguette either straight across or at a slight angle making pieces of bread that are about ¼ inch thick.1 large baguette bread

 - Place your bread on a large baking sheet.

 - Brush the tops of your bread with the olive oil (or drizzle the oil if you have a narrow spout on your olive oil).¼ cup of olive oil

 - Place under the broiler until it is nicely browned but not burned, about 1-2 minutes.

 - Take out of the broiler and carefully flip the bread over and place back under the broiler to brown the other side (another 1-2 minutes).

-- Once both sides have been browned, take out of the broiler and rub the oiled tops of the bread with the garlic.
+- Once both sides have been browned, take out of the broiler and rub the oiled tops of the bread with the garlic.1 garlic clove

-- Once you have done this to all the bread, pour a tablespoon of salt in your hand and take a pinch out with your fingers and sprinkle over your bread.
+- Once you have done this to all the bread, sprinkle the salt over your bread.1 tablespoon kosher salt

-- Keep doing this until all of the bread has been lightly salted.
+- Keep doing this until all of the bread has been lightly salted.1 tablespoon dried oregano